Open Cloud Summit Session

 The presentation will deliver an introduction to Juju, using Hadoop as an exemple worload to deploy, and will open to discussions on how itcould be used by OW2 projects.

-5. JOnAS Addons, nouveau packaging pour les applications SaaS
+5. JOnAS Addons, new packaging for SaaS applications

 Speaker: Florent Benoit, Bull